Chapter I from my fantasy novel, SUMMER, which is complete at 101,000 words.

 God offers us yearly a necklace of twelve pearls; most men choose the fairest, label it June, and cast the rest away. ~Thomas Wentworth Higginson

-“Why moose?”
+“Why the moose and squirrel?”
 I asked his husband, Rufus, as I walked up to the door.
-Rufus wore a pair of felt antlers.
+Rufus was talking to two other people I didn’t recognize, and wore a pair of felt antlers on his head.
 The brown band flattened down his dark hair.

-“NBC canceled Rocky and Bullwinkle on this date in 1964,” he answered, handing me a beer.
+“NBC canceled Rocky and Bullwinkle on this date in 1964,” he answered, handing me a beer from an ice-filled cooler near the door.
 Then he patted me on the shoulder.
-I walked into the room and looked for my friends.
+I walked into the room and looked around.

 That’s when I noticed the woman.
-Curly, black hair cascading wildly down her shoulders, a cute nose beneath dark green eyes, a slender neck leading to a hint of cleavage.
-Her overall shape lithe.
+Curly, black hair cascading down her shoulders; a cute nose beneath dark green eyes; a slender neck leading to a hint of cleavage.
+Attractive.
 She wore a fashionable summer dress of red and white, appropriately short for the warm weather without being scandalously daring.
-An average girl, one of many in the room as I scanned past her.
-I’d seen her type hundreds of times and saw nothing remarkable about her.
+But I didn’t think much about her as I scanned the room for friends.

 Then she smiled at me.